John Bryan (ejected minister): Life

 Bryan took very much the same view as Richard Baxter: to ministerial conformity he had ten objections, but he was willing to practise lay conformity and did so.
 Bishop John Hacket tried to overcome his scruples, and offered him a month to consider, beyond the time allowed by the act; but Bryan gave up his vicarage, and was succeeded by Nathaniel Wanley, author of Wonders of the Little World (1678).
 Bryan continued to preach whenever and wherever he had liberty to do so; and in conjunction with Grew he founded a presbyterian congregation, which met, from 1672, in licensed rooms.
 Bryan also educated students for the ministry, though the dissenting academy as a recognised institution dates from Richard Frankland and his Rathmell Academy (1670).
 Bryan was very ready in controversy, and occasionally an extempore preacher.
 He was fond of George Herbert's poems, and himself wrote verse.
 A tithe of his income he distributed in charity.

-He died at an advanced age on 4 March 1676.
+Bryan died at an advanced age on 4 March 1676.
 His funeral sermon, by Wanley, is a generous tribute.